Benedetta (film): Plot

 In 17th-century Pescia, Italy, young Benedetta Carlini is enrolled by her parents in a Theatine convent run by Abbess Felicita, to become a nun.
 Eighteen years later, while playing the Virgin Mary in a play, Benedetta has a vision of Jesus calling to her.
 One day, a young peasant woman named Bartolomea seeks shelter in the convent from her abusive father.
 Benedetta is assigned to oversee Bartolomea's integration into convent life.
 That night, Bartolomea kisses Benedetta.

 Benedetta begins to have recurring visions of Jesus.
 After a particularly fraught vision, where a man whom she mistakes for Jesus saves her from being gang-raped, Benedetta falls into a deep illness.
 Felicita assigns Bartolomea to look after her.
 Benedetta has another vision of Christ, asking her to undress and touch his hands.
 The next morning, she wakes up with stigmata on her palms and feet.

 An investigation ensues.
-Felicita is sceptical because Benedetta's stigmata manifested while she was asleep, not during prayer, and her forehead lacks the marks of a crown of thorns.
+Felicita is skeptical because Benedetta's stigmata manifested while she was asleep, not during prayer, and her forehead lacks the marks of a crown of thorns.
 Outside Felicita's chambers, Benedetta collapses.
 She then begins speaking in an angry male voice, castigating those who doubt her, as bleeding wounds appear on her forehead.
 Sister Christina, Felicita's daughter, suspects that Benedetta's wounds are self-inflicted, after spotting a nearby shard of glass.

 Following a dispute between Felicita and local church leaders about the way popular interest in Benedetta's visions should be handled, Benedetta is elevated to the position of abbess in place of Felicita.
 Benedetta and Bartolomea move into Felicita's old quarters and begin a sexual relationship, later using a dildo carved by Bartolomea out of Benedetta's wooden Virgin Mary statuette.

 In confession, Christina lies to the priest that she witnessed Benedetta inflicting her forehead wounds.
 The next day, the priest compels Christina to say her accusations publicly.
 When questioned by the priest, Felicita refutes Christina's claims because Christina has previously admitted to her that she did not actually see the wounds being self-inflicted.
 Benedetta, apparently possessed by the spirit of Jesus, orders Christina to flagellate herself.
 Felicita later observes Benedetta and Bartolomea having sex in their chambers through a peephole.